mourarthur/awesome-credit-modeling/README.md

 - [Random Survival Forests Models for SME Credit Risk Measurement](https://link.springer.com/article/10.1007/s11009-008-9078-2) - Extends the existing literature on empirical research in the field of credit risk default for Small Medium Enterprizes, proposing a non-parametric approach based on Random Survival Forests (RSF) and comparing its performance with a standard logit model.

 - [Credit Risk Assessment Using Statistical and Machine Learning: Basic Methodology and Risk Modeling Applications](https://link.springer.com/article/10.1023/A:1008699112516) - An important ingredient to accomplish the goal of a more efficient use of resources through risk modeling is to find accurate predictors of individual risk in the credit portfolios of institutions.
 In this context the authors make a comparative analysis of different statistical and machine learning modeling methods of classification on a mortgage loan dataset with the motivation to understand their limitations and potential.

+## Peer-to-Peer Lending

+- [Network based credit risk models](https://www.tandfonline.com/doi/abs/10.1080/08982112.2019.1655159) - Peer-to-Peer lending platforms may lead to cost reduction, and to an improved user experience.
+These improvements may come at the price of inaccurate credit risk measurements.
+The authors propose to augment traditional credit scoring methods with “alternative data” that consist of centrality measures derived from similarity networks among borrowers, deduced from their financial ratios.

 ## Sample Selection